steve1316/android-cv-bot-template/README.md

     -   Supported gestures are: tap, swipe, and scroll via AccessibilityAction.
 -   Note: If you encounter this Exception: `kotlin.UninitializedPropertyAccessException: lateinit property instance has not been initialized`, it means that you must have terminated the application via Android Studio.
 This causes the Accessibility Service to bug out.
 This does not happen in regular use without interference from Android Studio.
 To fix this, you can toggle on/off the Accessibility Service until the Toast message pops back up signalling that the Service is now running properly again.

+## JSONParser

+-   Reads in data and settings from a .json file which you can then choose to store however you like, whether it be stored in a static object or put into the SharedPreferences.

 ## NotificationUtils

 -   Allows the bot process to create and update Notifications to notify users of the status of the bot and whether or not the bot encounters an Exception.